40+ Tested and true solutions to try when your kid’s afraid to sleep alone at night.

-- Under the bed?
-Get down on your hands and knees order the monsters to get out.
+- If your child is afraid of monsters under the bed, get down on your hands and knees order the monsters to get out.
 Get firm with them if need be.

-- In the closet?
-Lean a chair up against the closet door.
+- If your child is afraid of monsters in the closet, lean a chair up against the closet door.

-My sister asked him where the monsters were coming from.
+My sister asked her son where he thought the monsters were coming from.
 He said “they go from my mind to under the bed.”
 Then she asked him what he thought they ought to do about it.
 He suggested reading happy books at bedtime, three books instead of two, giving him an extra bunny to hug, and a nightlight.
 So she did that.
-Generally speaking, in our family (extended), we believe that if the problem is coming from the kid’s mind, the solution is also in there if you ask.
+Generally speaking, in our family, we believe that if the problem is coming from the kid’s mind, the solution is also in there if you ask.